N0TAW00D/N0TAW00D/README.md

 # Hi there, I'm Natthawat Primsirikunawut! 👋

 I'm a **Computer Engineering student** at **KMUTT**, passionate about full-stack web development, product design, and software engineering.
-I love building dynamic and scalable applications, exploring new technologies, and solving real-world problems through code.
+I love to exploring new technologies, and solving real-world problems through code.

 ## 🚀 About Me
 - 🎓 **Bachelor of Engineering in Computer Engineering** (2024 - Present) at **KMUTT**